An Analysis of Robustness of Non-Lipschitz Networks: Experiments on Contrastive Learning

 \section{Experiments on Contrastive Learning}

+Contrastive learning has received significant attention due to the recent popularity of self-supervised learning: many recent studies~\citep{wu2018unsupervised,oord2018representation,hjelm2018learning,zhuang2019local,henaff2019data,tian2019contrastive,bachman2019learning} present promising results of unsupervised representation learning against their supervised counterparts.
+Representative self-supervised contrastive learning includes MoCo(v2)~\citep{he2020momentum} and SimCLR~\citep{chen2020simple}.
+In ImageNet classification task, both methods almost match the accuracy of their supervised counterparts; in 7 detection/segmentation tasks on PASCAL VOC, COCO, and other data sets, MoCo~\citep{he2020momentum} can outperform its supervised pre-training counterpart sometimes by large margins.
+A more recent work of \cite{khosla2020supervised} proposed \emph{supervised contrastive learning}.

-Theorem \ref{theorem: positive results} sheds light on algorithmic designs of robust learning of feature embedding $F$.
-In order to preserve robustness against adversarial examples regarding a given test point $\x$, in the feature space the theorem suggests minimizing $\tau$---the closest distance between $F(\x)$ and any training feature $F(\x_i)$ of the same label, and maximizing $r$---the closest distance between $F(\x)$ and any training feature $F(\x_i)$ of different labels.
-This is conceptually consistent with the spirit of the nearest-neighbor algorithm, a.k.a. contrastive learning when we replace the \emph{max} operator with the \emph{softmax} operator for differentiable training:
+Theorem \ref{theorem: positive results} sheds light on how to design algorithms for robust learning of feature embedding $F$.
+In order to preserve robustness against adversarial examples regarding a given test point $\x$, in the feature space the theorem suggests minimizing $\tau$---the closest distance between $F(\x)$ and any training example $F(\x_i)$ with the same label, and maximizing $r$---the closest distance between $F(\x)$ and any training example $F(\x_i)$ with a different label.
+This is conceptually consistent with the spirit of the nearest-neighbor algorithm.
+Indeed, contrastive loss can be seen as nearest-neighbor loss (in the feature space) with the \emph{max} operator replaced by a \emph{softmax} operator for differentiable training:

 where $T>0$ is the temperature parameter.
-Loss (\ref{equ: sn loss}) is also known as the soft-nearest-neighbor loss in the context of supervised learning~\cite{frosst2019analyzing}, or the InfoNCE loss in the setting of self-supervised learning~\cite{he2020momentum}.
+Loss (\ref{equ: sn loss}) is also known as the soft-nearest-neighbor loss in the context of supervised learning~\citep{frosst2019analyzing}, or the InfoNCE loss in the setting of self-supervised learning~\citep{he2020momentum}.

+We will now describe an implementation of the attack and empirically measure the performance of our algorithm in the context of supervised and self-supervised contrastive learning\footnote{Code used in the experiments may be found at the following github link: \url{https://github.com/dravyanshsharma/adversarial-contrastive}}.

 \comment{ : in the supervised learning setting, we use the true labels $y_i$'s and let $n=m$ for $m$ training examples sampled from $\cD_\cX$.
 In the setting of self-supervised learning, we sample two separate data augmentation operators from the same family of augmentations and apply them to each training data example to obtain two correlated views.
 We use the \emph{artificial} labels $y_i$'s: we label the two views of the same data example by the same class, so $|\cY|=m$ and $n=2m$. }